TiagoMA90/digital-nomads/TESTING.md

 Via URL of the deployed website on Heroku, all pages were validated through validator.w3.org & jigsaw.w3.org.
 No errors or warnings were found whatsoever, after several corrections have been applied with the exception of /register/

-- The Developer investigated the error, but found no solution was found.
+- The Developer investigated the error, but found no solution.
 The /register/ template has no such bootstrap class.
 When time allows, the error ought to suffer a correction.
 <img src="media/readme_img/registererror.png" alt="register error">

 In order to comply with markup validity, the website coformed with w3validator.